- Home

 Curriculum Implementation

-To achieve this, students in KS3 learn about three main topics a year. he language is introduced in chunks and with the help of sentence builders which support understanding.
+To achieve this, students in KS3 learn about three main topics a year.
+The language is introduced in chunks and with the help of sentence builders which support understanding.
 Students have opportunities to practise listening, speaking, reading and writing in each lesson.
 Spontaneous use of the target language is rewarded with team points.
 We teach phonics, vocabulary and grammar in the context of the topic as part of this approach.
 We celebrate cultural events throughout the year and offer extra-curricular activities like international club, trips and exchanges.

 How is this sequenced?